TeRRa HeAvEn Eco-Arts

 Our Arts Pedagogy

-T.H.E.A.’s educational approach is biodynamic, interdisciplinary, and intergenerational, grounded in Traditional Ecological Knowledge (TEK) and informed by established alternative education lineages while remaining rooted in contemporary ecological and artistic practice.
+T.H.E.A.’s educational approach is biodynamic, interdisciplinary and intergenerational, grounded in Traditional Ecological Knowledge (TEK) and informed by established alternative education lineages while remaining in touch contemporary ecological and artistic practice.

 Steiner / Waldorf Education